GameBoy2936/Chocolatier-Decadence-Reforged/README.md

      Switching the language requires a game restart.
    - Includes a custom tool (.ttf to .mvec converter) for modders to add their own fonts.
-   - English (native language), French, German, Dutch, Italian, Spanish, Portuguese, Catalan, Maltese, Polish, Czech, Hungarian, Romanian, Croatian, Serbian, Bulgarian, Danish, Icelandic, Norwegian, Swedish, Finnish, Russian, Ukrainian, Greek, Turkish, Hindi, Bengali, Chinese (Simplified), Chinese (Traditional), Korean, Japanese, Thai, Vietnamese, Indonesian, Malay and Filipino will be supported.
+   - English (native language), French, German, Dutch, Italian, Spanish (Europe), Spanish (Latin America), Portuguese (Portugal), Portuguese (Brazil), Catalan, Maltese, Polish, Czech, Hungarian, Romanian, Croatian, Serbian, Bulgarian, Danish, Icelandic, Norwegian, Swedish, Finnish, Russian, Ukrainian, Greek, Turkish, Chinese (Simplified), Chinese (Traditional), Korean, Japanese, Thai, Vietnamese, Indonesian, Malay and Filipino will be supported.
 Any translation efforts would be greatly appreciated.
 The Playground SDK is incompatible with displaying fonts such as Arabic right-to-left instead of left-to-right.

 ------------------------------------------------------------------------
 FOR MODDERS: DEVELOPER TOOLS